How Many Oz Is Half A Cup

 Tip 3: When in Doubt, Weigh It

 For critical recipes, especially in baking, consider using a kitchen scale to measure ingredients by weight.
-This is the most accurate method and eliminates the variability associated with volume measurements.
+That's why this is the most accurate method and eliminates the variability associated with volume measurements.
 Look for recipes that provide measurements in grams for best results.

 • Scales: Digital scales are more accurate than mechanical scales.
 Choose a scale with a clear display and easy-to-use controls.